scrapinghub/splash/docs/faq.rst

   https://github.com/annulen/webkit, which is much more recent than WebKit provided by Qt; we'll be updating Splash WebKit as annulen's webkit develops.
-* Qt or WebKit bugs which cause Splash to hang.
+* Qt or WebKit bugs which cause Splash to hang or crash.
 Often the whole website works, but some specific .js (or other) file causes problems.
-In this case you can try starting splash in verbose mode
-  (e.g. ``docker run -it -p8050:8050 scrapinghub/splash -v2``),
+  In this case you can try starting splash in verbose mode (e.g. ``docker run -it -p8050:8050 scrapinghub/splash -v2``), noting what resources are downloaded last, and filtering them out using :ref:`splash-on-request` or :ref:`request filters`.
-  noting what resources are downloaded last, and filtering them out using :ref:`splash-on-request` or :ref:`request filters`.
+* Some of the crashes can be solved by disabling :ref:`splash-html5-media-enabled` (note it is disabled by default).
 * Website may show a different content based on User-Agent header or based on IP address.
 Use :ref:`splash-set-user-agent` to change the default User-Agent header.
 If you're running Splash in a cloud and not getting good